linkdotnet/ValidationExtensions/Readme.md

 Now as a consumer you have to provide all of those 3 values.
 That is all good and nice, but what if we want to say:
 "Okay as long as it doesn't get published, we don't have to provide the content?".
 Well that does not work with the default implementation.

-Here we this small library comes into play:
+Here is where this small library comes into play:
 ```csharp
 public class MyModel
 {